Colleges by Location

 Campus Life

-Not everything at Case Western Reserve University is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about campus life at Case Western Reserve University.
+It is not all about learning and grades at Case Western Reserve University: campus life is a crucial component of your educational experience.
+Find out some information about social life at Case Western Reserve University.

 Its campus is 267 acres in size.